 Winter

 Heavy rain during winter can place extra pressure on sewer systems and may force gases back through vents or floor drains.
-Homes that already have weak seals, blocked vents, or drainage issues are more likely to notice odors during this period.
-Checking that backflow prevention devices are in place and working properly is an important step, and any recurring sewage smell in house when it rains should be inspected promptly.
+Homes that already have weak seals, blocked vents, or drainage issues are more likely to notice odours during this period.
+Checking that backflow prevention devices are in place and working properly is an important step, and any recurring sewage smell in the house when it rains should be inspected promptly.

 Spring